-Tandoori Paneer samosa is traditional street food in India and can be filled with many different fillings but here is a marinated cube of paneer, cooked or grilled with masala and then stuffed with puff pastry and deep-fried.
+Tandoori Paneer samosa is traditional street food in India and can be filled with many different fillings but here is a marinated cube of paneer, cooked or grilled with masala and then stuffed with puff pastry and deep-fried or you can air fry them or bake them.

 I can confidently say this is the best homemade Indian Tandoori Paneer Samosa you’ll ever make.
 Today, I’ll show you how to make my ultimate samosa here.